 Space Needle and Seattle Center

 From downtown Seattle, hop on the Monorail and ride uphill to the Seattle Center, a 74-acre park built for the 1962 World’s Fair.
 The landmark Space Needle – standing at 605 feet – is the centerpiece of the park.
-Visitors can take the elevators up to the observation deck, which offers stunning 360-degree views of the city, bay, islands and mountains.
+Visitors can take the elevators up to the observation deck, which offers stunning 360-degree views of Seattle, Puget Sound, Bainbridge Island and (hopefully) Mt Rainier.
 (Tickets to the Space Needle are included with the Seattle CityPass – which we talk more about later!).

-Other attractions at the Seattle Center include the International Fountain, theaters, museums and art exhibits.
+Other top attractions at the Seattle Center include the International Fountain, theaters, museums and art exhibits.

 After taking in the views from the top of the Space Needle, trek uphill (or grab an Uber) to Kerry Park.
-Barely more than a narrow strip of land, the elevated park is the place to go for panoramic views of the Space Needle, city skyline and Mount Rainier.
+Barely more than a narrow strip of land, the elevated park is the place to go for panoramic views of the Space Needle, Seattle Skyline and Mount Rainier.

 Dick’s Drive In

-Eating at renowned Dick’s Drive In is a must; Sir Mix-a-Lot even rapped about the city’s burger institution in a 1988 rap song.
+Eating at renowned Dick’s Drive In is a must; Sir Mix-a-Lot even rapped about the city’s burger institution in his 1988 song (no, not that one).
 The famous Seattle fast-food chain has been doling out “Dick’s Deluxe” burgers – which includes two well-done patties, cheese, lettuce, mayo and relish – since 1954.
 The Dick’s Queen Anne location opened in 1974 – and is the only restaurant in the locally-operated chain to have indoor seating.

 After Dinner Drinks